 The water drain valves are used to drain water from the water tank and the water supply lines when preparing the motor home for storage or when sanitizing the water system.

 To open or close the drain valves, turn the handles in the directions indicated by the following illustration.

-See the drain valve location chart at the end of the section.
+See the drain valve location chart at the end of this section for locations on your model.